4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

         except:
             pass

-**Driver cookies are erased if login to 'instance1' is necessary.**
+**Driver cookies are erased if login to 'Instance1' is necessary.**

-The 'Cookies' file is erased if 'instance1' login is required.
-This is due to this particular instance's tendency to sometimes redirect those with expired cookies to a 'successful logged out page' regardless of URL being accessed (including the login URL).
+Instance1 will sometimes redirect browsers with expired cookies to a 'successfully logged out page' regardless of URL being accessed.
+Erasing cookies is the simplest way around this.

-Only erasing the domain's cookies does the redirect cease.
-Since 'instance1' is the most used and has cookies with the longest lifetime, it's safe to assume all other instance cookies have also expired.
+In this environment, 'Instance1' is the most commonly used and has cookies with the longest lifetime.
+Erasing all cookies is logical because if this instance's cookies are expired, the same is likely true for the others.

 #### **_Execute logins; return Driver and/or Credentials_**